BU9D4DDY/Web_Penetration_Testing/Reconnaissance/Dorking/Shodan Dorking.md

-Yes, everyone knows [Shodan](https://www.shodan.io/) (and who does not know, and wants to hack, should know).
-I’m not sure if Shodan Hacks is a good name, but I like it.
-It also reminds me of the [Google Hacks](https://0ut3r.space/2020/07/24/googledorks/) I wrote about yesterday.
-Similar principle of operation only on different input data.
+Everyone knows [Shodan](https://www.shodan.io/).
+Similar principle of operation, like Google Dorking, only on different input data.

 ![shodan hacks](../../_resources/shodanhacks.png)

 Google indexes pages and materials hosted on www servers.
 Shodan indexes all devices connected to the internet.
-Not only web servers, but also printers and network devices, webcams, voip phones, washing machines, refrigerators, gas station pumps, whole [IoT](https://en.wikipedia.org/wiki/Internet_of_things) and other strange things connected to the Internet.
+Not only web servers, but also printers and network devices, webcams, voip phones, washing machines, refrigerators, gas station pumps, whole IoT and other strange things connected to the Internet.
 It’s like running [nmap](https://nmap.org/) and doing active reconnaissance for the entire Internet.
 Thanks to Shodan we can check the information on the stage of intelligence gathering ([OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence)), leave no traces of our intelligence, without arousing the suspicion of our target.

 ## Basic Shodan Queries